 Using remotely sensed satellite data, the project will develop signatures for the maize crop based on its phenology and the local meteorological measurements.
 These signatures will be used to identify this crop at scale across the north of Afghanistan

-We will then develop a new spatial product, derived from globally available Earth Observation data, that will inform on the climate change impacts on water resources in Afghanistan, the water consumed by changing agricultural practices and the sustainability of this consumption in the context of climate change.
+We will develop a new spatial product, derived from globally available Earth Observation data, that will inform on the climate change impacts on water resources in Afghanistan, the water consumed by changing agricultural practices and the sustainability of this consumption in the context of climate change.

 Agriculture and improved livelihoods

 The AVCL project is to identify shortfalls in agricultural (specifically livestock) value chains, which can be resolved to promote economic and collaborative growth between farmers and businesses.